-The compatibility of the AI(s) with excipients listed in 2.3.2.P.2.1.2 should be discussed.
-Additionally, key physicochemical characteristics (e.g., water content, solubility, particle size distribution, ash value) of the AI(s) that can influence the performance of the herbal medicinal product should be discussed.
-For combination products, the compatibility of AI with each other should be discussed.
+Key physicochemical characteristics (e.g., water content, solubility, particle size distribution, ash value) of the API(s) that can influence the performance of the herbal medicinal product should be discussed.
+For combination products, the compatibility of API with each other should be discussed.